-A native from a distant mountain village had the opportunity to visit a large modern city.
-He was utterly amazed with everything he saw.
+A native of a distant mountain village had the opportunity to visit a large modern city.
+He was utterly amazed by everything he saw.
 There were so many cars, buses, and other forms of transportation.
-The roads were wide, smooth, and a strange black color.
+The roads were wide and smooth.
 The buildings were enormous.
 Food, clothing, and other useful items could be bought at almost every store.
 But out of everything he saw, the one item that amazed him the most was the light bulb.
 He found it fascinating that he could flip a switch and the bulb would produce light.
 Though he didn’t have much money, he decided the best purchase would be on light bulbs and switches.

 The light bulb is one of the most ingenious inventions, but it’s completely worthless until hooked up to a power source.
+This is so true for most of our lives, especially in our age of technology.
+But it extends beyond technology into our spiritual lives as well.
 In Christianity, God is our power source.
 We all have talents and abilities.
-You have a skill set unlike anyone else, but if these skills are not used for the Lord, then what good are they?
-What good is it to be beautiful, popular, rich, smart, successful, or even to gain everything the world offers, but risk loosing our souls (Matthew 16:26)?
-Yes, these qualities may help us succeed in some parts of life, but if our skills aren’t used for the Lord, then they are worthless (Colossians 3:17).
+You have a skill set unlike anyone else, but if these skills are not used for the Lord, then what good are they ultimately?
+What good is it to be talented in speaking, teaching, singing, planning, leadership, or some other area if it doesn’t help people outside of this life?
+If our skills aren’t used for the Lord, then they are worthless in the grand scheme (Colossians 3:17).
 If not used for God, nearly everything we do in life is, as Solomon said, “Vanity and striving after wind” (Ecclesiastes 1:1-18; 12:8).